ilscipio/scipio-erp/applications/solr/README.txt

 rebuildSolrIndex is the most important data import service.
 It reindexes all Scipio Products existing in the system into the solr index.
-In Scipio a rebuildSolrIndex job runs once automatically after initial data load and again every server startup if the data appears to have been marked dirty (through SolrStatus entity).
+In Scipio a rebuildSolrIndex job runs once automatically after initial data load and again every server startup if the data appears to have been marked dirty (through SolrStatus entity) or when the "solr.config.version"/"solr.config.version.custom" property from solrconfig.properties is detected to have changed (from the last full indexing, through through SolrStatus entity).

 This service can be triggered manually or by scheduling a job through the backend: